 FunctionDefinition kind: FunctionKind = FEEL { FEEL Java PMML } The kind attribute defines the type of the FunctionDefinition.
-The default value is FEEL.
-Supported values also include Java and PMML
+The defines the type of the FunctionDefinition.
+The defines the type of the FunctionDefinition.
+PMML

-10.4.4 List metamodel
+10.5.4 List metamodel

 A List is simply a list of element, which are instances of Expressions.
 A List element is represented diagrammatically as a boxed list, as described in clause 10.2.1.5.
 A FEEL list (grammar rule 56 and clause 10.3.2.13) SHOULD be modeled as a List element whenever possible.